Monthly Archives: July 2023

 In his examination of anxiety and depression, Aaron Beck, the pioneer of cognitive-behavioral therapy, maintained that social anxiety provokes feelings of helplessness, hopelessness, and unworthiness.
 The concept of undesirability revealed itself in our SAD recovery workshops.
 Until we commit to recovery, we continue to be manipulated by these destructive self-beliefs.

-Again, to emphasize Sun Tzu’s words of wisdom, “If you know the enemy and know yourself, you need not fear the result of a hundred battles.”
+To highlight Sun Tzu’s words of wisdom, “If you know the enemy and know yourself, you need not fear the result of a hundred battles.”
 I am continually amazed at how little SAD persons know their symptoms.
 It is as if, by ignoring them, they do not exist or will somehow go away.
 Ignorance is a major impediment to recovery.
 How can we fix something if we do not know why it malfunctions?
 How do we regenerate our character qualities if we remain blissfully unaware of what they are?
 Thus, the value of the character resume.

 An objective of recovery is to become mindful of our inherent and acquired character strengths, virtues, attributes, and achievements.
-This includes mutual consideration of our shortfalls, as well.
+This recognition includes mutual consideration of our shortfalls, as well.
 Again, we are repairing our brokenness.

 Overwhelming Negativity

 Childhood disturbance generates negative core beliefs that influence our intermediate attitudes, rules, and assumptions.
 These attributions produce a cognitive bias that compels us to misinterpret information and make self-destructive decisions.
-Since we humans are hard-wired with a negativity bias, we already respond more favorably to adversity.
+Since humans are hard-wired with a negativity bias, we already respond more favorably to adversity.
 Add our SAD symptomatology and our neural network is replete with toxic information.

 We convey this in our thoughts, behaviors, and the words we use to express them.

-Our neural network is replete with negative information.
-A character resume is a constant, visual reminder of our value and significance.
+Our neural network is replete with negative Information.
+A character resume is a constant visual reminder of our value and significance.

 Replace